nvh95/react-advanced-2022/slides.md

 - What is Jest Preview and why I built it?
 - What struggles do I have to overcome when building an OSS project?
 - What did I receive from doing OSS?
-- Some tips if you want to dip your toes into OSS.
+- Some tips to build your own open source project.
-- Q&A

 ---